wrex/lessons/content/page/2-open-and-e.md

 <p>Practice saying any random note from the seven and answering how large the interval is up and down to the adjacent notes.</p>

 <p>Now make it harder and think about the intervals between non-adjacent notes.
-An interval of of two whole steps is called a "major third."
+An interval of two whole steps is called a "major third."
 The interval of one and a half whole steps (three frets) is called a "minor third."
 What are the intervals between these pairs of notes:</p>

 <ul>
   <li>A up to C?</li>